vesoft-inc/nebula/docs/manual-EN/2.query-language/2.functions-and-operators/order-by-function.md

 # Order By Function

 Similar with SQL, `ORDER BY` can be used to sort in ascending (`ASC`) or descending (`DESC`) order for return results.
-And it can only be used in the `PIEP`-syntax ("|")
+And it can only be used in the `PIPE`-syntax ("|")

 ```
 | ORDER BY <prop> ASC | DESC [, <prop> ASC | DESC ...]
 ```

 By default, `ORDER BY` sorts the records in ascending order if no `ASC` or `DESC` is given.

 ## Example

 ```
-nebula> FETCH PROP ON player 1,2,3,4 YIELD player.age AS age, player.weight as weight | ORDER BY $-.age, $-.weight DESC
+nebula> FETCH PROP ON player 1,2,3,4 YIELD player.age AS age, player.weight AS weight | ORDER BY $-.age, $-.weight DESC
 -- get four of vertices and sort by their age begin with the youngest one, and for those with the same age, sort by their weight.
 ```
 (see `FETCH` for the usage)